 Duke University and Health System have a responsibility to ensure compliance by demonstrating that our education programs or programs are operated in a manner consistent with Title IX regulations and provisions.

 Sexual harassment is a form of discrimination prohibited by Title IX.
 If you feel you have been subjected to sexual harassment or discrimination, you should seek assistance as soon as possible.
 The Office for Institutional Equity is responsible for implementing and monitoring Duke University and Duke University Health System Title IX compliance.

-As Vice-President for Institutional Equity, Dr. Benjamin D. Reese, Jr., Psy.D., serves as the Title IX Coordinator for Duke University and Duke University Health System.
-As the Title IX Coordinator, Dr. Reese is responsible for administration and coordination of Duke's Title IX programs and compliance efforts.
-The scope of this responsibility includes, among other things, complaint handling, communications and training in connection with Title IX's prohibition of discrimination based upon gender.
-Contact Dr. Reese.
+Howard Kallem is the Director of Title IX Compliance at Duke University and Duke University Health System.
+In this capacity, Kallem is responsible for administration and coordination of Duke's Title IX-related policies, programs and compliance efforts.
+The scope of this responsibility includes, among other things, oversight of complaint resolution, resources, communications and training in connection with Title IX's prohibition of discrimination based upon gender.
+Contact Howard Kallem.

 Retaliation is Prohibited